 Navigation auf uzh.ch

-In The BRIDGE Lab, DSI researchers aim to create a collaborative platform as a structural vessel to promote research and innovation, by connecting science with industries, incubators, public authorities, and civil society around conditions of successful implementation of digital innovations in Switzerland.
+In The BRIDGE Lab, DSI researchers aim to create a collaborative platform as a structural vessel to promote research and innovation across sectors and cultures, by connecting science with business, cultures, and the society more broadly.

 The BRIDGE Lab is funded by the Digitalization Initiative of the Zurich Higher Education Institutions (DIZH).
-Project partners include leading industry and civil society members, Canton of Zurich, Federal Office of Civil Aviation (FOCA), Zurich University of Applied Sciences (ZHAW), and University of Geneva (UNIGE).
+Project partners include key societal actors at different institutional levels, such as the Swiss federal and cantonal authorities.

 Contact person: Dr. Ning Wang